The Power of Words: Interrupting the Argument In Your Head

 In my last blog, Taking Your Thoughts Captive, I discussed the Container Exercise, because I have experienced times when I could not speak aloud against the intrusive thoughts planted by the enemy.
 Sometimes I was in class, at my job, or even at a funeral, just to name a few, and I could not just speak aloud over those thoughts at the moment.
 The Container Exercise is a useful tool for mentally doing something in the moment so that you can pull it back out later and fight against it.
 For example, after having a negative thought in my painting class, I'd container it for later.
 But the real battle comes when I speak aloud against the lies.
 I would drive home from the college class and pray aloud something like, “Okay, you say I am an idiot, and I look like an idiot to everyone in the class.
 You say I am no good at painting and making a fool of myself.
 I disagree because God loves my paintings.
 Sure, they are not the best in the class, but I am getting better.
 That is why I am there, so I am not going to quit.
 That's not your choice to make.
 I do not need to be the best either.
 I just need to love and enjoy what I paint and continue to grow in my skills.
 Jesus, I ask that you protect my mind from these thoughts.
 God, I pray that you will show me the beauty in my paintings and never let me forget that I am your daughter.
 Thank you, Jesus, for allowing me to attend these classes and learn new things.
 I am painting so much better than when I started.
 Thank you for protecting me from the enemy's lies.
 I love you, Jesus, Amen.”
 This is just an example of how to speak out loud against the enemy and his lies.
 In class, I felt the heaviness of them.
 It could have been a distraction and, in the end, affected my ability to paint the way I wanted to.

-When we are in the privacy of our own home or anywhere that we feel comfortable speaking aloud against these lies, we must speak immediately to shut it down.
-I came across a short video clip of someone explaining the power of speaking out loud to stop our thoughts.
-I never realized that if you are thinking something and speak out loud, the mind is forced to stop whatever you are thinking to listen to the words you are saying.
-It is quite fascinating.
-It is the tool God gave us to defeat the enemy in this mental battle.
-I have included the link below.
-Be sure to watch it.
-He explains it so well.
+In the privacy of our own homes, or wherever we feel comfortable enough to speak out against lies, we must immediately shut them down.
+I recently watched a short video clip explaining the power of verbalizing our thoughts to stop them.
+I never realized that speaking aloud forces the mind to stop its current train of thought and listen to the words being spoken.
+It's quite fascinating and a tool God gave us to win this mental battle.
+I've included the link below, and I encourage you to watch it.
+The concept is explained very well.

-I know it is not easy.
-It takes intention and discipline to fight against these intrusive thoughts, but it is possible to achieve victory over them.
-If it were hopeless, Jesus would have told us so.
-In fact, He did not die on the cross just so someone else, whether it be other people or the enemy, actions and words could destroy us.
+I know it's not easy and that it takes intention and discipline to fight against these intrusive thoughts, but victory is possible.
+If it were hopeless, Jesus would have told us.
+He didn't die on the cross only to leave us vulnerable to destruction by the actions and words of others or the enemy.
 God loves us too much to leave us defenseless.

 https://www.facebook.com/share/v/1Fj5Ayfbv2/